-With the new solar storage rebate rolling out next month, as well as the next phase of the solar power rebate starting, there are now many households that will be better off not claiming the solar rebate.
+With the new battery storage rebate rolling out in July 2020, as well as the next phase of the solar power rebate underway, there are now many households that will be better off not claiming the solar rebate.

-This is because the new battery rebate is more than twice the size of the solar rebate, and you can only claim one.
+This is because the new battery rebate is more than twice the size of the solar rebate, and you can only claim one rebate:

-Put simply, if you are thinking about installing solar power with a battery such as the Powerwall from Tesla, you will be much better off claiming the battery rebate.
+Put simply, if you are thinking about installing solar power and a battery such as the Powerwall from Tesla, you will be much better off claiming the battery rebate.

-If you already have solar power and you are considering adding a battery, this is also a fantastic opportunity as the price of a Powerwall battery will now be nearly $5000 cheaper.
+If you already have solar power and you are considering adding a battery, this is also a fantastic opportunity as the price of a Powerwall battery will now be over $4000 cheaper.

 Powering your home with solar & storage is about to become a lot more affordable thanks to these State Government rebates.